dmansour2000/dmansour2000/README.md

 - ⚡ Fun fact: ...
 -->

-Embark with me on the journey of crafting iOS applications with Swift and SwiftUI.
+Embark with me on the journey of crafting mobile apps with Swift, SwiftUI, Android, Flutter and building the backend using Node.js.

 ### Skills